EEEManchester/drone_build_tutorial/9_Arduploit.md

             cd arduploit
             Tools/environment_install/install-prereqs-ubuntu.sh -y
         ```
-        - reload settings
+        - reload settings (choose one of them)
             - [ ] to check this method
                 ```shell
                         cd arduploit
                         . ~/.profile
                 ```
-                - log out and log in
+                log out and log in
             - modify .bashrc
             ```shell
                 export PATH=$PATH:$HOME/{where_to_ardupilot}/ardupilot/Tools/autotest